BillMarty/HyGenCMS/LINUX_SETUP.md

 PermitEmptyPasswords no
 ```

-If you want, you can also setup a banner to show when logging in.
+If you want, you can also setup a banner to show when logging in via SSH.
 This can be done with the following two steps:

 ```
+# /etc/ssh/sshd_config
 Banner /etc/banner
 ```